Isaiah 43 – Fear Not

 i.
 This teaches us that we can always justify trusting God right now by remembering the great things He has done.

 c.
-The LORD your Redeemer… the Holy One of Israel… your Holy One, the Creator of Israel, your King: In just these few verses, look at the glorious titles of God.
-In this passage, prophetically intended to comfort Israel in the mist of Babylonian captivity, God powerfully holds forth images of His own strength and power.
+The LORD your Redeemer…the Holy One of Israel…your Holy One, the Creator of Israel, your King: In just these few verses, look at the glorious titles of God.
+In this passage, prophetically intended to comfort Israel in the midst of their Babylonian captivity, God powerfully put forth images of His own strength and power.

 2. (18-21) God promises His exiled people a new work.

 Shall you not know it?

 I will even make a road in the wilderness

 And rivers in the desert.

 The beast of the field will honor Me,

 And rivers in the desert, to give drink

 This people I have formed for Myself;